 E. Criss Cole Rehabilitation Center (CCRC)

-When a customer is referred to CCRC, the designated CCRC admissions staff member will run the CCH search instead of the Regional Secure Site User before the customer is authorized to attend CCRC.
+When a customer is referred to CCRC, the designated CCRC admissions staff member will run the CCH search instead of the State Office Secure Site User before the customer is authorized to attend CCRC.

 APPROVALS & CONSULTATIONS